-Since UDDI is part of the WS-I profile it will be used by the OMII as part of WS-I+ to build its registry infrastructure.
-However, the OMII may look to supplement this core service with extensions, especially those based on the Semantic Grid approach [27] which adds further semantic information to service discovery or solutions that extend R-GMA from the European DataGrid (EDG) [28].
+Since UDDI is part of the WS-I profile it may be used by the OMII as part of WS-I+ to build its registry infrastructure.
+However, existing projects have built their own registries from WS-I Web Services and it is not clear that the present UDDI specification offers very much to e-Science applications.
+In the future, the OMII may look to supplement the core registry service with extensions, especially those based on the Semantic Grid approach [29] which adds further semantic information to service discovery or solutions that extend R-GMA from the European DataGrid project (EDG) [30].